 Clairmarais Abbey and the Cistercian farm

-Further towards Noordpeene, we find another old farm occupied by a local company: the Cloquette farm.
+Further on, towards Noordpeene, there is another typical old farm: the Cloquette farm, now occupied by a local business.

 La Grange Nature, gateway to Romelaere